lucasaec/cs680Calabrese/PA7/README.md

 ```

 ### Menu Input
--The zoom in function allows you to zoom in on a planet.
+-The zoom in function allows you to zoom in on a planet or moon by clicking a name of a planet or moon

 -the zoom slider lets you zoom out when you are zoomed in on a planet. (it only works when you are click a planet to zoom in on in the menu)

--Affect all does nothing

 -Disable clicks is to stop the planets from reversing when you click the menu

--Undo changes does nothing

 -Reset view lets you reset to the default view.
 It undoes any zooming also.

--Scaled View Please don't press this.
+-Scaled View changes to a scaled view.
+This is just so we can see planets and moons near each other. pressing it a second time lets you view hte default view again